-- Adaptational Wimp: Although he is by all means still the most powerful being on the show, here he is a Sufficiently Advanced Alien rather than a flat-out cosmic god.
+- Adaptational Wimp: Although he is by all means still a powerful being, he is a Sufficiently Advanced Alien rather than a flat-out cosmic god like his classic counterpart.

-- Affably Evil: Is very courteous to the Avengers, but still kidnapped them and tore apart their home.
+- Affably Evil: Is very courteous to the Avengers, but still kidnapped both groups and tore apart their home.
 He's also very wrathful when disobeyed.

 - A God Am I: Never outright states it but his attitude is that of someone who likes to show off his powers and feels that everyone and everything is subject to his whims.

-- Appropriated Appelation: Upon first meeting the Avengers, the only thing he gives when asked his name is "I am from Beyond."
-Kamala then calls him "The Beyonder," which he decides to go with.
+- Appropriated Appelation: Upon first meeting the Avengers, the only thing he gives when asked his name is "I am from Beyond".
+Ms. Marvel then refers to him as "The Beyonder" which he decides to go with.

 - Ascetic Aesthetic: His technology is seamless and white.

-- Composite Character: His outfit is based off his comic book counterpart, But is bearded like Spider-Man: The Animated Series
+- Composite Character: He has his classic incarnation's outfit but is bearded like his incarnation from Spider-Man: The Animated Series.

-- Evil Counter Part: Towards Tony.
-The beyonder resembles Tony in many ways.
-Like Tony, he loves to build and create, persues knowledge, has abilities that come from technology, and is also cocky, sarcastic, and loves getting attention while shoing off how awesome he is.
+- Evil Counterpart: Towards Iron Man.
+The Beyonder resembles Tony Stark in many ways.
+Like Tony, he loves to build and create, persues knowledge, has abilities that come from technology, and is also cocky, sarcastic, and loves getting attention while showing off how awesome he is.
 The difference is that Tony leaned how to have friends while the Beyonder sees everybody else as beneath him with no more value than as everyone and everything else as being his toys to play with in.